git-disl/DLEdge/readme.md

 ## Installation
-This project consists of two components: (1) client-side for detection visualization and (2) server-side hosting the Intel Compute Sticks for object detection.
+This project consists of two components: (1) client-side for detection visualization and (2) server-side hosting the Intel Compute Sticks.
 You should follow the instruction carefully to start each component.
 The following instruction assumes that you have already installed OpenVINO according to the guideline [[Link]](https://software.intel.com/en-us/neural-compute-stick) provided by Intel to run NCS on your machine.

 ### Client
 The client is a React app.
 The UI allows three types of inputs - image, video and webcam stream.
 If the input is an image, it is converted to a base64 encoded string and sent to server.
 The server decodes the image and runs the detection algorithm on it.
 Server then sends back the prediction results - class, score and bounding box locations - which are then displayed on the UI.
 For video or video stream captured through UI, the workflow is same, except that in this case, each frame of the video is encoded as base64 string and sent to server.